 Our monitoring efforts over 6 years suggest that adult Bowfin use and occasionally return to the same inland wetland for nest construction and spawning activity.
 Bowfin migrated from Green Bay into this seasonal wetland in response to thermal cues, which varied interannually with environmental conditions.
 Bowfin, like other primitive fishes (e.g., sturgeon and gar), show seasonal trends in spawning movements and repeatability in spawning behavior as a function of environmental cues (Johnson and Noltie, 1996; Forsythe et al., 2012).
 This seasonal wetland, and its tributary network, fills from snowmelt and precipitation, causing discharge and water temperature to fluctuate in response to local climate conditions.
 Should future climate change affect temperature or precipitation patterns, adaptive plasticity will be necessary for opportunistic Bowfin spawning migrations.

-Lower Green Bay and the Lower Fox River have welcomed extensive restoration in the past 30 years in response to historic impacts.
-Watershed connectivity projects (e.g., culvert removal and replacement), upland aquatic habitat preservation, and wetland restoration have been extensive along the western shore of Green Bay, and Northern Pike, the focal fish species of these efforts, have successfully spawned in many restored properties including the seasonal wetland connected to Deadhorse Bay (Qualls et al., 2013; Oele et al., 2019).
-Bowfin appear to be an unanticipated beneficiary of local restoration, given consistent returns of adults and our observations of egg deposition and nest guarding.
-Providing flexible migratory routes with obstruction-free pathways to spawning habitat in all likely environmental conditions should be an objective in restoration planning.

 Our sampling efforts collected Bowfin of a wide range of ages, and Bowfin were present in all seven wetlands around Green Bay, Lake Michigan; however, differences among wetlands impacted sampling effectiveness.
 Rapid River, Cedar River, and Little Sturgeon Bay had extensive vegetated areas that may have contained Bowfin but were too deep to electrofish and too far from shore to sample with fyke nets.
 Other sites may have been too small to support a large enough resident population for modeling (Point Sable) or had small, disjunct areas of quality habitat that may impact sampling efficiency or resident population size (Dead Horse Bay).
 We collected enough adults in only two of the wetlands (Peshtigo River and Pensaukee River) to analyze wetland residency relative to wetland of capture within the current growing season (approximately three months prior to capture) using otolith microchemistry.
 Bowfin from these wetlands showed distinct microchemistry signatures that indicated these individuals exhibited limited migration in the growing season prior to capture, similar to Oele et al (2015), who successfully delineated Northern Pike otolith microchemistry signatures at a watershed scale in Green Bay.
 The degree of site misclassification in this study could be a function of fish movement, but results may be confounded by wind-driven seiche events that circulate water from nearshore areas into coastal wetlands, temporarily mixing chemical signatures of the wetland and nearshore habitats.